-Previous Physical Inspection: Previous inspections were performed by the geoappraisers.
-This is a new specialty for the 2008 assessment year.
+Previous Physical Inspection: Previous inspections in 2008 were performed by the specialty appraiser, Alan Hashimoto

-Sales - Improved Summary: Convenience stores are defined as businesses which include tangible and intangible assets.1 All market transactions of gas stations and C-stores are for the sale of the business or going concern.
+Sales - Improved Summary: Convenience stores are defined as businesses which include tangible and intangible assets.
+All market transactions of gas stations and C-stores are for the sale of the business or going concern.
 The separation of real property value from these sales is problematic in mass appraisal and so was not used.
 A ratio study was not performed for the same reasons.

-Income Approach: The Income Approach was considered and not used because the income stream is attributable to the going concern inclusive of the real estate.
+Income Approach: The Income Approach was considered and not used because the actual income stream is attributable to the going concern inclusive of the real estate.
 The isolation of real estate value is problematic and not applicable to mass appraisal.